AnnieBonav/MushWorld/README.md

 If the raycast does find a grabbable, each of the grabbables will do what they need.
 The mushrooms will start with the process of being added into the inventory, the galsses wiull sound "clink", the cakes will start being eaten...

+#### Puff
+Also, after removing mushrooms that you have already placed, tghey emmit a particle, so that there is both a visula and a sound representation of the action.

 ### Inventory
 When I decided to have an inventory I did not know how hard it was going to be.
 First, I needed a way to know which item I was collecting, and making it have a 2d representation for the inventory UI.
 Then, I needed to let the inventory know that something needed to be added, but checking whether it had been added before or not.
 Because if it had been added, I needed to raise the number in the current slot that had that colletcible.
 But if it had not been added before, I needed to find which was the next available slot (from left to right) and then add the new collectible slot with the 2d representation of the mushroom that was collected.